Kong/docs.konghq.com/app/mesh/1.5.x/features/rbac.md

 ### Single Mesh operator

-Kong Mesh lets us segment the deployment into many logical Service Meshes configured by Mesh object.
+{{site.mesh_product_name}} lets us segment the deployment into many logical Service Meshes configured by Mesh object.
 We may want to give an access to one specific Mesh and all objects connected with this Mesh.

 {% navtabs %}